iti-ict/wakamiti/plugins/db-wakamiti-plugin/docs/en.md

     catalog: TESTCAT
 ```

----
+<br /><br />

 ### `database.metadata.caseSensititvy`
 Sets whether any upper/lower case transformation should be done when trying to access meta-data.
 Some engines are
 very strict regarding this issue, and can cause unexpected errors if this property is not properly configured.
 Possible values are:
 - `INSENSITIVE`: Identifiers will be kept as they are written.